 - A reduced need for medication.
 A study found that a low carb diet is more effective for people who have insulin resistance.

-- In this article, the author argues that a low carb approach should help you retain muscle.
+- In another article, the author argues that a low carb approach should help you retain muscle.

 - One study showed increased energy expenditure on a low carb diet.